mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Adair formed the Vegan Autonomous District in
-1004, cementing the loyalty of a key Solomani Rim constituent and establishing a firm base of power in the centre of the sector.
+1004, cementing the loyalty of a key Solomani Rim constituent and establishing a firm base of power in the center of the sector.
 In 1005, the archduchess created the Order of Muan Gwi, which was used to recruit honorable Vegans to the ranks of the nobility.